erenn16/Invert/README.txt

-PARTICLE EFFECTS - ASSIGNMENT 4
+INDIVIDUAL GAME MILESTONES 1

 Game controls are A/Left and D/Right for movement.
 Use Space to jump and Shift to invert to the other color layers.
-To activate the particle effect, move the character to collide with the spikes.
+You can kill yourself by moving the character to collide with the spikes.

+So the basic character movement is done, with the horizontal control, jumping and shifting.
+When the character collides with the spikes in the level (or anything else labeled "Deadly"), they will die and have a red particle effect start before restarting the scene.
+There is a bug that I've noticed where if you shift the character and run into the spikes, the particle effect doesn't seem to play, and I'm currently working out why that is.
+Another known issue is that since I'm using square prefabs to build a level, there are issues with collision where the character can stand on a wall because of Unity's collision detection.
+There is a way to solve this, but it involves custom making each wall and ground piece for each level, which would make the level development process that much longer.

+I haven't fully designed any levels yet even though it was mentioned in my milestone.
+I have a few ideas running in my head for how I want the first few levels.
+Level building with my current setup of the building blocks as prefabs would make new level creation really easy.

+That's about it for what I have done for this milestone, which is about what I expected I would have done according to my design document.

 Character design by Courtney Toder.

-I am using the particle effect system provided by Unity and played with the settings to test the different uses.
-In the game here, I added a gravity scale and upped the initial velocity so I would get the parabolic effect and upped the number of particles to 200 or so.
-There doesn't seem to be any lag or crashing when I up the particles to an enormous number like 300,000,000.
-I tried out some different materials to find the best effect and decided on the default Diffuse setting.
-The particle system seems to be really good for Unity and doesn't lag or crash the system as far as I can tell by trying to max out the different settings.

-Though there is a weird bit where when I simulate the effect while not running the game I can see more particles, but if I have the effect during the game running, there seems to be less.

-All code that activates/deactivates the particle effect is in CharacterMovement.cs